vc27/dnd/5e/Dragon Heist/Readme.md

 **Long history with Waterdeep**

-- What ever personal history your character has with the city is your story.
+- What ever personal history your character has with the Waterdeep is your story.
-- But for the last 1-3 years you have been working with the team with Neverwinter as your base.
+- However, for the last 1-3 years your character have been working with the team out of the city of Neverwinter as your base.

 **Recent history with Waterdeep**